jsheaven/astro-client-generator/README.md

 - ✅ Generates TypeScript/JavaScript API clients for Astro endpoints (`get`, `post`, `del`, `all`, etc.)
 - ✅ Available as a simple Astro integration, API and simple to use CLI (for testing and npm scripts)
 - ✅ Uses `fetch` under the hood, therefore works isomorphic in browser and in SSR/SSG
+- ✅ Supports JWT/token based authentication using Cookies and `Authorization` header
 - ✅ Comes with two parsers: `naive` (highly optimized) and `baseline` (deoptimization, safer)
 - ✅ Just `2.64 kb` nano sized library
 - ✅ `0 byte` runtime overhead/dependencies as it just generates vanilla TS/JS code